-Their service is mainly for students, academics, authors, publishers, businesses and other professionals.
+Their service is mainly for students, academics, authors, publishers, businesses, and other professionals.

-Proofreading jobs are usually not always available on this website, but you can check it time to time to see if they have any opening.
+Proofreading jobs are usually not always available on this website, but you can check it from time to time to see if they have any opening.

 11. Sibia Proofreading

-Sibia provides proofreading, essay review, and copy editing services to businesses, graduate/college students, authors, researchers, professors and professionals from around the world.
+Sibia provides proofreading, essay review, and copy editing services to businesses, graduate/college students, authors, researchers, professors, and professionals from around the world.

 You must have some proofreading experience along with a degree to join their company.
-Though it isn’t necessary, but it will give you more preference over others.
+Though it isn’t necessary, it will give you more preference over others.

 12. Artisan Talent